UtkarshNigam2401/NoteTaker/README.md

    git clone https://github.com/UtkarshNigam2401/NoteTaker.git

-Set up your MySQL database and configure the database connection settings in "hibernate.cfg.xml".
+1. Set up your MySQL database and configure the database connection settings in "hibernate.cfg.xml".

-Build and run the project using Apache Tomcat or a similar Servlet container.
+2. Build and run the project using Apache Tomcat or a similar Servlet container.

+## Contributing

+Contributions are welcome!
+If you have any suggestions or improvements, feel free to open an issue or create a pull request.

-License
+## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.